agude/agude.github.io/_drafts/2018-11-03-switrs_daylight_saving_time_end_accidents.md

 We all hate the change to [daylight saving time][dst] (DST) in the spring; it makes us tired, grumpy, but worst of all it [causes us to crash our cars at a higher rate][dst_article]!
-The end of DST is not as universally reviled, probably because we get the hour of sleep we lost back, but [Varughese & Allen][varughese] found that there was a "significant increase in number of accidents on the Sunday of the fall shift from DST".[^1]
+The end of DST is not as universally reviled, probably because we get back the hour of sleep we lost earlier in the year, but [Varughese & Allen][varughese] found that there was still a "significant increase in number of accidents on the Sunday of the fall shift from DST".[^1]

 [dst]: https://en.wikipedia.org/wiki/Daylight_saving_time